elastic/detection-rules/CONTRIBUTING.md

 Thank you for your interest in contributing to Detection Rules.
 We've crafted this document to make it simple and easy for you to contribute.
 We recommend that you read these contribution guidelines carefully so that you spend less time working on GitHub issues and PRs and can be more productive contributing to this repository.

-These guidelines will also help you post meaningful issues that will be more easily understood, considered and resolved.
-These guidelines are here to help you whether you are creating a new rule, opening an issue to report a false positive or requesting a feature.
+These guidelines will also help you post meaningful issues that will be more easily understood, considered, and resolved.
+These guidelines are here to help you whether you are creating a new rule, opening an issue to report a false positive, or requesting a feature.

 ## Table of Contents